-Great you are joining the Sunday Classes of YogaFest.
-You can buy your class credits, valid for three months, and book your class online after you received a welcome email.
+Great you are joining the classes of YogaFest.
+You can buy your class credits, valid for up to three months depending on the type of credit you buy, and book your class online after you received a welcome email.
 If you have a valid class pass you can book directly your class below.

 We are excited that YFI can offer yoga classes on some exciting spots in the city.
 Each one of them is different and has a special feel, which also means that each space and location is different and has its own specifics.
 As yogi’s you you are open and flexible and we are sure you will love it.

-At the Moxy Hotel you will practice at the top floor with an amazing view on the Houthavens but it also means you can not get up without assistance.
-Make sure that you are in time and wait in the lobby as the teacher will pick you up 5 minutes before your class starts.
+At the Moxy Hotel you will practice at the top floor with an amazing view on the Houthavens.
+Make sure that you are in time so that you find your way around the hotel.
 Showing up late means missing a class and there is no refund.

 At the Circl you will practice in one of the spaces which are cooled centrally and for those coming to yin, take some extra layers with you if you like it a bit more warm and hot.